Night Court (2023 TV series): Home media

 Night Court: The Complete First Season was released in Region 1 on October 17, 2023 by Warner Bros.
 Home Entertainment.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 6.5/10, based on 23 critic reviews.
 The website's critics consensus reads, "This revival retains enough of the original Night Courts spirit to ward off objections from fans while offering a somewhat stale sitcom format to newcomers, but it ought to sustain interest when judged alongside its own peers."
-Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 14 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 16 critics, indicating "generally favorable reviews".
+Much different is the user score, indicating "generally unfavorable reviews" instead.

 William Hughes of The A.V.
 Club gave the series a B and said, "If you're curious about it, don't let the pilot throw you off, at least; check back in a few episodes later, once the show has actually hit its (often pretty funny) comedic stride."